Nesterov acceleration in benignly non-convex landscapes: Setting

 \begin{example} For $\eps, R>0$, consider the function $f(x) = \frac{x^2}2 + \frac\eps2\,x^2\sin(2R\,\log(|x|)$.
 The function $f$ has a unique global minimizer at $x^*=0$ and its derivative $f'$ is a Lipschitz-continuous function with Lipschitz-constant $1 +\eps\sqrt{1+5R^2+4R^4}$.
 Furthermore, $f$ has an infinite number of strict local minimizers if $\eps\sqrt{1+R^2}>1$, but satisfies favorable geometric properties under stronger assumptions:

 Evidently, the geometric conditions and associated constants are quite different if $R\gg 1$.
 See Figure \ref{figure 1d example 2} for an illustration of $f$.
-Further details for the example and a comparison to less common notions such as quasar-convexity are given in Appendix \ref{appendix convexity and pl}.
+Further details for the example and a comparison to less common notions such as quasar-convexity are given in Appendix \ref{appendix 1d example}. {We note that the example exploits the fact that $f$ is $C^{1,1}$- but not $C^2$-smooth: For $C^2$-functions, \citet{rebjock2023fast} prove that the PL condition locally implies strong aiming condition.}

 \end{example}

 The next example is trivial, but useful to illustrate why tangential movement should not matter.

 \begin{example} Let $\tilde f_1:\R^{d-k} \to[0,\infty)$ be a non-negative $\mu$-strongly convex function such that $\tilde f_1(0) =0$ and let $\tilde f_2:\R^k\to [a,\infty)$ be a continuous function for $a>0$.
 Define